1801 Solar Dr. Suite 290 Oxnard, CA 93030

 Gum disease is the leading cause of tooth loss in the United States and is associated with a wide range of other oral health and systemic health concerns.
 Gum disease is a progressive disease that affects millions of patients and too often goes undiagnosed due to a lack of preventative dental health care.

-Dr. Gerogia Haddad and our dental care team provide thorough gum disease screenings at every dental check-up.
+Dr. Georgia Haddad and our dental care team provide thorough gum disease screenings at every dental check-up.
 Catching gum disease early is the best for effective treatment and to avoid the development of associated dental health risks.

 The health of your gums is essential for a stable bite and beautiful smile.
-Gums support the teeth’ root structure and help keep your teeth in alignment.
+Gums support the teeth’s root structure and help keep your teeth in alignment.
 When gum disease spreads, the health and stability of the gums become compromised.

 Gums may get swollen, bleed, and begin to recede, reducing the gums’ ability to hold teeth in place.
 As gum disease progresses, teeth may become loose and often fall out.